Brochures and Price Listings

 3. Public Events/Places ..
 Schools, Hospitals, Shopping Centres, Museums, Markets, Open Air Events.

-Portable Structures placed into any public area fall under temporary structures rules designed to protect the general public ...
+Portable Structures placed into any public area fall under Temporary Structure Rules, and are designed to protect the general public ...

 Structures under 100sqm that will be used for short term i.e. less than 6 months, an unsigned Arch Shelter General Certificate will usually be sufficient to support Siting Permit applications.
 Larger structures and those that will be required to remain for a longer period of time, the Council will require an Occupancy Permit or Safety Inspection Sign Off.